 At Southwestern Medical Foundation, we care about the health of our community.
-As a wide breadth of information is circulating about the COVID-19 novel coronavirus and its global impact, it is imperative to have reliable resources for updates and stay informed about effective ways to take precautionary measures.
+As a wide breadth of information is circulating about COVID-19 its global impact, it is imperative to have reliable resources for updates and information.

 How You Can Help

 We are dedicated to supporting UT Southwestern Medical Center’s response to COVID-19.
 You can help us do our part in the battle against COVID-19 in a few different ways:

-- Southwestern Medical Foundation has also created a sister fund to support UT Southwestern’s response to COVID-19.
+- Southwestern Medical Foundation has created a sister fund to support UT Southwestern’s response to COVID-19.
 To make a gift to our fund, please click here.

-Live Updates on COVID-19 Global Cases – Most recent updates on total confirmed cases in the world by Johns Hopkins CSSE.
+Live Updates on COVID-19 Global Cases and Vaccines – Most recent updates on total confirmed cases in the world by Johns Hopkins CSSE.